Platform Customization

 Kotlin and Java packages so that you can use unqualified names.
 See the documentation on dependencies.

 Of course, you aren’t limited to simple tasks like date formatting.
 When interfacing with more involved Kotlin and Java API, you may need to pass complex data back and forth.
-When Skip uses bespoke types to represent common data structures, we have standardized on two simple methods for converting between these types and their Kotlin or Java equivalents:
+This is typically easy, because the Skip transpiler unifies the Swift and Kotlin type systems.
+When Skip does use bespoke types to represent common data structures, though, we have standardized on a simple method for converting these types to their Kotlin equivalents:

 .kotlin(nocopy: Bool = false)